CodedJay672/alx-react/0x01-react_intro/README.md

 ## Project Objectives
 At the end of this project we should be able to perform the following functions:
-How to create a basic Javascript application using React
+1. How to create a basic Javascript application using React
-How to use the package create-react-app to start developing quickly with React
+2. How to use the package create-react-app to start developing quickly with React
-What JSX is and how to use it
+3. What JSX is and how to use it
-How to use the React Developer Tools to debug your code
+4. How to use the React Developer Tools to debug your code
-How to use Enzyme’s Shadow rendering to test your application
+5. How to use Enzyme’s Shadow rendering to test your application
-How to use React with Webpack & Babel
+6. How to use React with Webpack & Babel

+## Project methodology
+This project creates a simple react app named dashboard using the create-react-app.
+This application will implement a custom getFullYear() function which will allows us access the current year, as well as a a getFooterCopy() function which takes in one boolean argument.
+The function will return Holberton school when argument is true and Holberton school main dashboard when false.
+we will also create a notification element which imports React and exports a function which will return a div which will contain a paragraph.
+This notification element will be styled using the notification css style.